asyrafjamil/dummy-microservice/README.md

   - Include the message, channelId and contactId in the `Request Body` section.
   - The channelId in the `Request Body` section must be the same as CHANNEL_ID in .env file.
 Otherwise, error will be thrown.
   - The HTTP request method is POST.
   - Postman collection is avaiable in the docs folder to test out the webhook URL.
+Please fill up the environment variable before triggering.

 ## FAQ